Our Vision & Mission

 That vision is expressed in a growing range of programs, inspired and informed by the breakthrough work of Dr. Bonnie Bergin.
 Using leading-edge academic coursework along with daily hands-on experience, you can expand your knowledge and skills for scholarly or career purposes, or enhance the parameters of your existing specialty using the unique perspective and potential provided by human-canine studies.

 We invite you to join us as we continue to break new ground in “Helping Dogs Help People,” the only college offering Master’s, Bachelor’s and Associate degrees in dog studies, as well as creating the High School Assistance Dog Program for at-risk teens, and researching how to teach dogs to read and how to train pups as young as three weeks.
-We believe the possibilities of the human canine partnership are limited only by human imagination.Since our founding in 1991, hundreds of people from 16 countries and 34 states have attended our College programs and we have graduated over a hundred service and social/therapy teams.
-Our groundbreaking research in teaching dogs to read, early pup training, and High Schooled -Assistance Dogs demonstrates new ways to optimize human’s interactions with dogs.
+We believe the possibilities of the human-canine partnership are limited only by human imagination.Since our founding in 1991, hundreds of people from 16 countries and 34 states have attended our College programs, and we have graduated over a hundred service and social/therapy teams.
+Our groundbreaking research in teaching dogs to read, early pup training, and High School -Assistance Dogs demonstrates new ways to optimize humans’ interactions with dogs.
 These findings are shared worldwide.

 -